saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 	We can use it to write rules that specifically apply to a given device.

 	The ATTRS{bInterfaceNumber} represents the serial port index on the USB-4604-BE device.

+	The ATTRS{idVendor} represents the vender ID of the device The ATTRS{idProduct} represents the product ID of the device; USB-4604-BE and USB-4604BM will have different product IDs

 2. Writing a udev.rule
 	we provide three examples for your reference: